mvogelgesang/EDX/Tools/edxcli/README.md

 # Release Notes

 All scan contain a `scanVersion` attribute which ties back to the version number listed in package.json.
 Each time an update has been made to the logic of the scans, the version number gets bumped.
 Doing so allows all teams to see the criteria at the time of the scan.
 We expect to update the version regularly so as to provide the most complete and accurate picture of websites at GSA.

+## 0.0.18

+[Issue 556](https://github.com/GSA/EDX/issues/556) - Included new attribute for customFOIA policies.
+Specifically added to address sites managed by GSA for OMB OIRA (rocis.gov and reginfo.gov).

 ## 0.0.17